Al Minns

 Al Minns (1 January 1920 – 24 April 1985), was a prominent American Lindy Hop and jazz dancer.
 Most famous for his film and stage performances in the 1930s and 1940s with the Harlem-based Whitey's Lindy Hoppers, Minns worked throughout his life to promote the dances that he and his cohorts helped to pioneer at New York's Savoy Ballroom.
+In 1938, Al Minns and Sandra Gibson (see Mildred Pollard) won the Harvest Moon Ball.